kengibson1111/tour-of-go/README.md

 ## Lessons

-* EXERCISE (errors) - implemented based on the instructions.
-The error type does not have to be a struct.
-In this case, it is a float64.
-Similar to the previous lesson trying to emphasize golang best practices around error generation and handling.

 * readers - the io.Reader interface has many implementations offered from golang.
 In this sample, there was no need to build an implementation.